nalzok/lottery/README.md

-# lottery
+# Lottery

-source code for processing data from a lottery held on my WeChat official account
+Data and source code for processing data from a lottery held on my WeChat official account